L\'evy systems and moment formulas for mixed Poisson integrals: Introduction

-In this paper we generalize moment formulas in two ways: we consider moments of $k$-processes with arbitrary integer $k\ge 1$, and we allow multiple Poisson stochastic integrations to be interlaced with integrations against the intensity measure of the Poisson random measure.
-Our proofs are more direct as compared to \cite{MR3021456} and \cite{MR3210036}, as they follow from the multiple mixed-type Mecke-Palm formulas.
+Below we first prove the mixed Mecke-Palm formula and use its along with the so-called linearization to obtain moments of stochastic integrals in more generality than known before: we consider moments of $k$-processes with arbitrary integer $k\ge 1$, and we allow Poisson stochastic integrations to be interlaced, or mixed, up to arbitrary multiplicity and order, with integrations against the intensity measure of the Poisson random measure.
+Our proofs are more direct as compared to \cite{MR3021456} and \cite{MR3210036}, because they easily follow from the mixed-type Mecke-Palm formula.

-When the random measure is given by the jumps of a L\'evy process, the multiple mixed Mecke-Palm formulas lead to multiple L\'evy systems of mixed types.
-The latter are identities for expectations of functionals defined by accumulated summations over jumps of the L\'evy process interlaced with integrations against the product of the linear Lebesgue measure on the time scale and the L\'evy measure of the process in space.
-They generalize the classical (single) L\'evy systems \cite{MR0343375}, \cite{MR745449}, \cite{MR1138461}.
-The single L\'evy system is an important tool in the study of jump-type Markov processes, in particular it underwrites the Dynkin's formula.
-We expect the multiple variants to have interesting applications as well and we indicate some of them.
+When the random measure is given by the jumps of a L\'evy process, the mixed Mecke-Palm formula translates into multiple L\'evy systems of mixed type, which is our second main application.
+By the multiple L\'evy systems of mixed type we mean identities for expectations of functionals defined by accumulated summations indexed by the jumps of the L\'evy process and integrations against the product of the linear Lebesgue measure on the time scale and the L\'evy measure of the process in space.
+They generalize the classical (single) L\'evy system \cite{MR0343375, MR745449, MR1138461}, which is an important tool in the study of jump-type Markov processes.
+The multiple variants have interesting applications and we indicate some of them.

 The structure of the paper is as follows.
-In Theorem~\ref{lem:multiPalmDiag} of Section~\ref{sec:iMPf} we give the multiple mixed-type Mecke-Palm formulas for $k$-processes.
+In Theorem~\ref{lem:multiPalmDiag} of Section~\ref{sec:iMPf} we give the mixed Mecke-Palm formula for $k$-processes.
 In Theorem~\ref{main:Theorem} of Section~\ref{sec:a} we derive general moment formulas for ensembles of $k$-processes.
 These are illustrated by the moments formulas for $1$-processes and $2$-processes in Section~\ref{sec:mf1} and Section~\ref{sec:mf2}, respectively.
-In Theorem~\ref{E} of Section~\ref{s:Ls} we present the multiple mixed L\'evy systems of L\'evy processes in $\Rd$.
-In Section~\ref{sec:asLs} we present two applications of L\'evy systems of multiplicity $1$ and $2$.
-The results are well-known, but the presentation may be of interest.
-Some further applications and extensions are also discussed.
-In Section~\ref{sec:MP} we recall the proof of the simple Mecke-Palm formula, to make the paper more self-contained.
+In Theorem~\ref{E} of Section~\ref{s:Ls} we present the multiple mixed L\'evy systems for L\'evy processes in $\Rd$.
+In Section~\ref{sec:asLs} we present several applications of the L\'evy systems including applications that merge the topics and techniques from Section~\ref{sec:a} and Section~\ref{s:Ls}.
+Some of the results are known, but even then the presentation may be of interest.
+In Section~\ref{sec:MP} we give a proof of the simple Mecke-Palm formula, to make the paper more self-contained.